 These findings suggest that players' sleep is affected by the menstrual cycle phases.
 In particular, players who played both FM and FL teams experienced significantly reduced sleep duration, but there was no difference between the two groups in terms of performance.
 Despite these findings, further research needs to explore the causality between sleep duration and perceived fatigue.
 Further studies should examine subjective well-being of female soccer players.

 Associations between perceived fatigue and objectively quantified sleep in soccer players

 To assess the relationship between perceived fatigue and objectively quantified sleep, a study was conducted on female elite soccer players.
 Sleep was monitored on 124 consecutive days by an unobtrusive impulse radio ultra-wideband Doppler radar.
 Players were asked to rate their sleep on a self-report mobile phone application.
 The results revealed that sleep is a reliable predictor of perceived fatigue in soccer players.

 Sleep quality and PA were also related to soccer players' off-training behaviors.
 Youth soccer organizations should promote a holistic approach to soccer player development, and this study is a step in that direction.
 The findings suggest that the level of PA is an important determinant of perceived fatigue.
-Further, players' off-training PA may affect the quality of sleep.
-Therefore, youth sports organizations should promote a healthy lifestyle for all soccer players.
+Further research should explore how coaches can use this information to optimize training programs for their athletes.